This Government is clear that any form of hate crime or prejudice is completely unacceptable and will not be tolerated.

 In September 2016, a review by the Independent Advisory Group on Hate Crime, Prejudice and Community Cohesion was published.
 It included a number of recommendations for the Scottish Government and its partners.

-This led to the appointment of Lord Bracadale to conduct an Independent Review of Hate Crime Legislation in Scotland, published in May 2018.
+This led to the appointment of Lord Bracadale to conduct an Independent Review of Hate Crime Legislation in Scotland.

 The remit for Lord Bracadale’s review was to consider whether existing hate crime law represents the most effective approach for the justice system to deal with criminal conduct motivated by hatred, malice, ill-will or prejudice.

 Lord Bracadale was asked by the Scottish Ministers to consider: